NishchayAnand/software-engineering/Java/Java Core/Multithreading/Interview Questions.md

 ---

-**Q3.
-What is the difference between running multiple threads on a single-core processor and a multi-core processor?**
+**Q. What is the difference between running multiple threads on a single-core processor and a multi-core processor?**

 When a program with multiple threads is running on a multi-core processor, multiple threads can truly execute concurrently on different cores, leading to significant performance gains.